Snow Goose (LBRC)

 The first record of a Snow Goose that may have been of wild origin was of one near Boston in 1942.
 Occurrences since have been almost annual from 1978 onwards.
 Most have involved birds at inland locations, either alone or with feral Greylag or Canada Geese when it is assumed that these birds are non-wild (right-hand photograph, above).
 Coastal records are less common, although interestingly most records from all areas have either been during the winter months or during April and May.

-The one accepted modern record was of a bird seen in 2006/7 with Pink-footed Geese, A. brachyrhynchus.
+The first accepted modern record was of a bird seen in 2006/7 with Pink-footed Geese, A. brachyrhynchus.
 It was seen at Saltfleetby-Theddlethorpe on October 13th 2006 and what was presumed to be the same bird was later found at Sutton Bridge/ Nene Mouth October 26th-31st feeding with Pink-footed Geese.
 In 2007 one was seen near Frampton Marsh on January 6th and January 14th, 2007 flying with a Pink-footed Goose flock, presumed to be the same individual.

 Site First date Last date Count Notes